Will County Health Department reports 215 new COVID cases

-The Illinois Department of Public Health on Monday reported 1,072,214 COVID cases statewide, an increase of 3,385 from Sunday, and 18,258 reported deaths, an increase of 50 from Sunday.
+The Will County Health Department on Thursday reported 61,320 COVID cases, an increase of 215 from Wednesday, and 836 reported deaths from the virus, an increase of six from Wednesday.

 Gov. JB Pritzker, Michigan Governor Gretchen Whitmer, Minnesota Governor Tim Walz and Wisconsin Governor Tony Evers recently sent a letter to the U.S. Department of Health and Human Services, demanding that the federal government begin distributing reserved COVID-19 vaccines to states immediately.